 Brent Akamine has a background as a designer having led design at Blockfolio, Bytedance (parent company of TikTok), and others.
 There’s less about him online but he also studied at USC.

-The thing that stands out is that the two co-founders don't have a background in design – fortunately, they've assembled a team with a wealth of it.
+What stands out is that the two co-founders don’t have a background in wine and spirits – fortunately, they’ve assembled a team with a wealth of it.

 Here are just a few of the advisors:

 - Jane Lopes is a sommelier who has had experience at Eleven Madison Park in NYC, The Catbird Seat in Nashville, The Violet Hour in Chicago, as well as Attica in Melbourne.
 She is a Master Sommelier (only one of fewer than 30 women to achieve this).

 - Dustin Wilson is a Master Sommelier and was Wine Director at Eleven Madison Park.

 - Jonathan Ross was a head sommelier at Eleven Madison Park and beverage director for the Rockpool Dining Group in Melbourne.
 He also curated wines for Qantas Airlines and launched his own wine label, Micro Wines.